erinn1103/learning-english/more-materials.md

-# Cool and entertaining materials for English Learners
+# More cool and entertaining materials for English Learners

 ## Resources: